-Once you've chosen what program or part of a program to focus on, articulating the process is the next step.
-Essentially, what we're doing here is breaking down the tasks that SAM and your team will do to transition clients through this program.
+Once you've chosen what program or part to focus on, articulating the process is next.
+Essentially, what we're doing here is breaking down the tasks that SAM and your team will do to transition clients through your program.

 This isn't a one time process, but rather a step that will be repeated for each program.
 Hence, why we recommend prioritizing! : )

 We love Tom Wujec's TED Talk using the preparation of toast to understand more complex process.

 - Systems are made of nodes and links.
 In SAM, this is what task comes before another task.

 - About 5-13 steps is the sweet spot to clearly communicate the steps in your process.